mpue/Lupo/README.md

 * 2 Modulation envelopes
 * 4 Effects: Chorus, Stereo Delay, Reverb and Distortion

+## Notice

+Although it's already usable, the project is in early development state.
+If you intend to create patches for the synth, they might not work in later versions.

+### Known issues

+* Fiddling with the modulation matrix causes sometimes crashes
+* Not all parameters are clamped to meaningful ranges, which leads to strange sounds
+* PWM is not working at all
+* the sync button makes only sense for the second oscillator
+* The arpeggiator is not tempo syncable

+## What is planned?

+In the next weeks I'll finish the PWM section, work on stability and provide a bunch of nice patches.

 ## Getting Started

 Build it by yourself using the Projucer from the JUCE framework.